 Beyond hard-water issues, new homeowners may also have to take steps to ensure they have cleaner, safer drinking water available.
 The Water Quality Association notes that perceptible issues associated with water quality may include the taste or smell of:

-It’s important to note that some common contaminants cannot be perceived by the senses, which is why it’s important to ensure that your water is tested, especially as a new homeowner.* Once you’ve identified any issues, home water filtration systems can help you address possible water quality issues.
+It’s important to note that some common contaminants cannot be perceived by the senses, which is why it’s important to ensure that your water is tested, especially as a new homeowner.* Once you’ve identified any issues, home reverse osmosis systems can help you address possible water quality issues.